-Scholarship Application Process
+Scholarship Eligibility and Application Process

+Students may not apply directly for an Astronaut Scholarship Foundation award.
+A student must be nominated by a faculty member who knows the student well enough to identify a special drive or talent that may lead to a creative career in the advancement of scientific knowledge and technology.
 The nominating faculty member must complete the nomination form (with the help of the nominee) and letter of support ONLY; other required materials (nominee’s statement, resume, recent official transcript, copy of nominee’s proof of U.S. citizenship, financial report, etc.) are to be filled out by the nominee, collected by the nominating faculty and submitted together along with the supporting documents.

 *Note: If you are mailing your application to Prof. Head, it must be received by the deadline date of February 6, 2015.